nzambonivergara/whats-cookin/README.md

 ## Wins

-- Learning how to use Fetch API and successfully integrating functionality into prroject
+- Learning how to use Fetch API and successfully integrating functionality into project
-- Working asynchronously to tackle various parts of the project and resolving merge conflicts as they rose
+- Working asynchronously to tackle various parts of the project and resolving merge conflicts as they arose
 - Using a wireframe program to outline high level project aesthetic and functionality
 - Collaborating with team mates to tackle complicated tasks and trying various approaches
 - Utlizing resources such as web documents and mentors to expand knowledge base and maximize application display and performance